 Oral appliances are devices that resemble mouth guards, and they help stabilize airway structures like the jaw, mouth, and soft palate.
 They can be customized in a way that helps you to address specific symptoms, such as snoring or difficulty breathing.
 While PAP therapy tends to be more effective than an oral appliance, some find oral appliances more comfortable and people tend to use them longer and more often.
 That said, an oral appliance is only a good fit for those with mild to moderate sleep apnea.

-- Tonsils or adenoids are too large
+- In children whose tonsils or adenoids are too large

 Certain medications for sleep apnea are currently being studied.
 Medications might focus on increasing respiratory drive or keeping airways from collapsing, with the ultimate goal of increasing your ability to breathe on your own.
 As of now, experts can’t recommend any medication that could replace PAP therapy.
+There are currently no FDA-cleared medications for sleep apnea, although there are several in the process of being developed.

 Lifestyle Approaches to Managing Sleep Apnea